googleapis/synthtool/synthtool/README.md

 ## Helpful tips
 ### Where does the generated code go?
-SynthTool will run [Artman](https://hub.docker.com/r/googleapis/artman) which will create generated code that can be found at `~/.cache/synthtool/googleapis<-private>/artman_genfiles`.
+SynthTool runs [Artman](https://hub.docker.com/r/googleapis/artman) which creates generated code that can be found at `~/.cache/synthtool/googleapis<-private>/artman_genfiles`.
 This is useful for figuring out what it is you need to copy for your specific library.